Kevin Bieksa: Playing style

 Bieksa was known as a two-way defenceman with the Canucks.
 With the Canucks, he was paired with Willie Mitchell from 2006–07 and 2009–10 and Dan Hamhuis from 2010–11 to 2014–15, respectively.
 Regularly jumping into the rush, he led the Canucks' defencemen in scoring in 2006–07 and 2008–09.
 His play was aggressive and physical.
 He earned a reputation as a fighter early in his career in the AHL.
 Though he was a very strong two-way defender first and foremost, Bieksa was also known as a very rugged defender who would drop his gloves at pretty much any time.
 He became known around the league for performing a variation of a one punch knockout style superman punch on skates, which he executed successfully a few times during his NHL career.
 At one point he was listed online as an undefeated fighter with well over 30 NHL fights as reported by Scott Oake of Hockey Night in Canada.

 He was praised throughout his career for his leadership qualities by coaches, NHL executives and by his close teammates including the Sedin twins.
 Henrik at the Sedin's retirement ceremony in Vancouver in February 2020 called Bieksa a "Great leader, a great teammate".

-Bieksa along with Canucks teammates Ryan Kesler, Alexandre Burrows and Maxim Lapierre were known as four of the most fiercest competitors of their time in the NHL as all four players were huge driving forces behind the Canucks' 2011 Stanley Cup Final run and in their two back-to-back Presidents' Trophy-winning seasons in 2010–11 and 2011–12, respectively.
+Bieksa along with Canucks teammates Ryan Kesler, Alexandre Burrows and Maxim Lapierre were known as four of the most fierce competitors of their time in the NHL as all four players were driving forces behind the Canucks' 2011 Stanley Cup Final run and in their two back-to-back Presidents' Trophy-winning seasons in 2010–11 and 2011–12, respectively.
 During these times, they were commonly known to be among the league's most frustrating players to play against.